wp-plugins/blue-admin/readme.txt

 == Screenshots ==

 1. screenshot-1.jpg
+2. screenshot-2.jpg
+3. screenshot-3.jpg
+4. screenshot-4.jpg

 == Changelog ==

-= 12.05 =
+= 12.05 (First version.) =
-First version.

 The Blue Admin version numbering scheme is based on the release  date.
-The version number comes from the year and month of the release rather than reflecting the actual version of the software.
+The version number comes from the year and month of the release rather than reflecting the actual version of the plugin.

 == Support ==
 For support & more informations visit http://lineshjose.com/contact